-Experiencing a stress fracture is a common concern among long distance runners due to the very nature of the repetitive movement sport of running.
+Experiencing stress fractures is a common concern among long distance runners due to the very nature of the repetitive movement sport of running.
 We can see this just by looking at the causes of a fracture.

 The most common fracture in runners and which accounts for almost 50% of all fractures in athletes are seen on the tibia bone.
 Other common areas that runners sustain fractures are the fibula, femur, and the metatarsals (feet bones).